brigidrosemassey/brigidrosemassey/README.md

 - 👋 Hi, I’m @brigidrosemassey
 - 👀 I’m interested in communications.
-- 🌱 I’m currently learning social media management and web design
+- 🌱 I’m currently working for UF.
 - 💞️ I’m looking to collaborate on front end design
 - 📫 How to reach me www.brigidmassey.com